michaeldslim/react-native-todo-app/README.md

-# React-native TO-DO App
+# Carrot Note App

-This React Native app uses Firebase for storing and managing the to-do list.
-It allows users to add, read, update, and delete to-dos from a Firestore database.
+This React Native app uses Firebase for storing and managing the note list.
+It allows users to add, read, update, and delete notes from a Firestore database.

 ### CRUD Operations
-1. Create: Ability to add new items to the to-do list.
+1. Create: Ability to add new items to the note list.
-2. Read: Fetch and display the list of to-dos from Firebase in real-time.
+2. Read: Fetch and display the list of notes from Firebase in real-time.
-3. Update: Toggle the completion status of a to-do item.
+3. Update: Toggle the completion status of a note item.
-4. Delete: Remove a to-do item from the list.
+4. Delete: Remove a note item from the list.

 ### Firebase Firestore
-- Use Firestore as the backend to store and manage the to-do items.
+- Use Firestore as the backend to store and manage the note items.

 ### Real-time Updates
 - The app should reflect real-time changes, such as when an item is added, updated, or deleted.